Luca-Umekubo/Product-Design/README.md

 - quick time event inspired showdown dodge feature
 - slow mo replays and highlights like rocket league or overwatch, enhancing competetive vibe and gloating opportunity
 - powerups for added chaos and chance for tables to turn
-- varied maps with moving features like super smash bros
+- varied maps with moving features like super smash bros -- different map pools for more competitive modes
 - optional vanilla or powered modes

 ## gameplay